haothitran/posts/_posts/2019-10-20-history-of-my-personal-computers.md

 ## 2010-12

 Needed more power for games than what the Macbook Pro could provide.
 Specifically for Guild Wars 2 and World of Warcraft: Cataclysm.
-Purchased a pre-built computer from Canada Computers at Pacific Mall.
+Purchased a pre-built computer from PC Gate Computers at Pacific Mall.
 I can't recall any other components than the ones listed here:

 | Component   | Item                                          |
 |-------------|-----------------------------------------------|